Academic Catalog

 PTBS 51300 Electrotherapeutic Modalities and Physical Agents (NLA)

-The study of the biophysical, physiological, and clinical principles and procedures associated with the application of electromagnetic and acoustic energy in the clinical management of pathological conditions.
-Prerequisites: PHYS 10100, PHYS 10200, and PTBS 50100.
+Explores the biophysical, physiological, and clinical principles and procedures associated with the application of electromagnetic and acoustic energy in the clinical management of pathological conditions.
+Prerequisites: PTBS 50100.
 (S,Y)

 3 Credits